 So now it is evident that monitoring the round-trip is an essential performance parameter, especially in today’s modern environments that are often deployed in a WAN environment, either by deploying SQL Servers in the cloud or by using the web or mobile-based applications.

 Monitoring the round-trip time – Ping

 Using the system ping utility is the easiest way to measure network round-trip between two machines.
 The ping measures round-trip time (latency) for transferring data to another machine plus the transferring data from that machine back to the first machine.
-Below is an example of measuring ping between the machines, where destination machine is deployed to a WAN and connection between machines is established using VPN.
+Below is an example of measuring ping between the machines, where destination machine is deployed to a WAN and the connection between machines is established using a VPN.

 So in this particular case, an average round-trip is 188 ms, which is not a particularly good result.

-However, ping results are typical network related results, and for DBAs, it is more important to measure.
+However, ping results are typical network-related results, and for DBAs, it is more important to measure.
 For them, measuring round-trip time considers how long it takes to the database to respond to a single application request.
 In this case, using ping is not the best choice, but it still can be the first choice for initial troubleshooting.